 Welcome to Brighton and Hove Public Facing Module

-This module will allow you to see the planning data from Brighton & Hove City Council in an interface powered by Exacom.
+This module will allow you to see the planning data from Brighton & Hove City Council in an interface powered by EXACOM .
 All information shown here has been approved by Brighton & Hove City Council, and the extent of the information available to the public is also controlled entirely by the authority.
 Key features include the local Community Infrastructure Levy (CIL) dashboard, the Section 106 dashboard, the application lookup facility, and the CIL calculator.
 Below is a message from Brighton & Hove City Council:

 Message from Brighton & Hove City Council